 Create a vision board with all of your favorite photos that you find.
-Try to think about how you can recreate the images while putting your own twist on them, this way your content will stand out from the rest.
+Try to think about how you can recreate the images while putting your own twist on them; this way, your content will stand out from the rest.
 When traveling to popular destinations, try to find some less well-known spots to photograph as well as all the main attractions.

 Tip #4 - Learn to crop your photos effectively

 Cropping your photo a little closer is one of the easy ways to make your photo look better.
-But, you need to learn to do it effectively.
+But you need to learn to do it effectively.
 You should limit the amount of foreground and make your subject the focal point.
 Skies often make great backgrounds, so keep as much of this in as possible.

 If you’re traveling solo and someone else is taking your photo, ask them to put you in the left, right or center of the frame.
-When you get back to your hotel, you can crop the photo to your liking.
+When you return to your hotel, you can crop the photo to your liking.
 Don’t try to cram too much into the photo, try to choose one focal point for you to crop your picture around.